Why Selling in the Spring Selling Season is a Good Idea for San Diego Homeowners and How to Get a Quick Sale

-Well, it’s officially spring in sunny San Diego!
+Well, it officially springs in sunny San Diego!
 Despite the bouts of rain we have been getting the last few weeks (which has been refreshing), we are entering the season where things will really start to heat up.
 But, the heat doesn’t just apply to the temperature.
 Buyers and sellers begin coming out of the woodworks in spring, known as the “spring selling season,” since the holidays are over and families are more prepared to take on a home sale or purchase.
 We expect that spring won’t be much different this year, although inventory continues to remain really tight in San Diego County.
 For those who decide to list or sell their homes in spring 2018, they will likely see great returns as the home prices are still up year over year.
 Home prices in our area are actually up a whopping 8.6% from this time last year (a good indicator for homeowners!).

 Additionally, (if you don’t believe us yet) – a Redfin study on the best seasons to sell showed that Spring “won” in the highest percentage of all the following categories: percentage sold above list price, percentage off the market within 30 days, and proportion of homes listed this season.

 If you’ve been holding on for the “perfect time” to sell or you’re waiting for the market peak, many would suggest that the time is now.
-If little things like you wanting to repair the HVAC unit, or wait for your tenants’ lease to be up, or maybe you’re waiting for the kids to graduate before relocating have been holding you back – you may want to bite the bullet and take advantage of what’s available to sellers in San Diego.
+If little things like you wanting to repair the HVAC unit, or wait for your tenant’s lease to be up, or maybe you’re waiting for the kids to graduate before relocating has been holding you back – you may want to bite the bullet and take advantage of what’s available to sellers in San Diego.
 According to a recent article, here are the four reasons selling in 2018 is a great choice:

 - Buyers are plenty and they are anxious to jump on any opportunity provided.
 As mentioned above, incredibly low inventory has pushed a lot of buyers out of the running for homes, and simply has not been able to keep up with buyer demand.
-Sellers may be selling at asking price or above it for now, but the market won’t support that environment forever.
+Sellers may be selling at the asking price or above it for now, but the market won’t support that environment forever.

 - Interest rates are still low.
 While the Federal Reserve did raise its key interest rate from 1.5 percent to 1.75 percent recently, interest rates overall still remain low for now.
 Selling while interest rates are still low enough will mean you have a bigger buyer pool of prospective homeowners who weren’t pushed out by high-interest rates.